Infineon/micropython/docs/psoc6/installation.rst

 .. warning::

-    Be sure to provide the board name as shown in the ``device-setup`` command when run in interactive mode.
+    Be sure to provide the board name as shown in the ``device-setup`` command when running in interactive mode.
     Equally, provide a valid tag existing in the release section with the format *v.x.y.z*.
-    No fail safe mechanisms or error verifications are (yet) implemented on the ``mpy-psoc6.py`` utility, and the script will fail to retrieve the necessary firmware file.
+    No fail-safe mechanisms or error verifications are (yet) implemented on the ``mpy-psoc6.py`` utility, and the script will fail to retrieve the necessary firmware file.

 Updating the flasher firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The evaluation PSoC6™ boards include an integrated hardware programmer tool using `KitProg <https://www.infineon.com/cms/en/design-support/tools/programming-testing/psoc-programming-solutions/#collapse-703c72c0-50f2-11ec-9758-005056945905-3>`_ firmware.
-Some older boards will come preflashed with KitProg version 2.
+Some older boards will come pre-flashed with KitProg version 2.
 In MicroPython PSoC6™ port it is required to use KitProg version 3, and the setup process will fail for version 2.

 By default, ``device-setup`` automatically updates the flasher firmware, ensuring compatibility with the rest of the flashing tools.
 If you want to skip the KitProg firmware update step, you can use the flag ``-s`` or ``--skip-fw-update`` during the ``device-setup`` process.